 Shareholders of Record.
-If, as of the Record Date, your ordinary shares were registered directly in your name with the Company's transfer agent, Computershare Trust Company, N.A., then you are a shareholder of record.
+If, as of the Record Date, your ordinary shares were registered in your name (and not in the name of a bank, broker or other nominee) with the Company's transfer agent, Computershare Trust Company, N.A., then you are a shareholder of record.
 As a shareholder of record, there are four ways to vote: